square/react-square-payment-form/docs/paymentform.md

 To get started with the Square Payment Form, you will need to do the following:

 1. [Create a Square Developer account](https://connect.squareup.com/apps).
-1. [Create an application](https://developer.squareup.com/apps/new) and aggree to our [developer terms of service](https://squareup.com/us/en/legal/general/developers).
+1. [Create an application](https://developer.squareup.com/apps/new) and agree to our [developer terms of service](https://squareup.com/us/en/legal/general/developers).

 ## 2. Get your Sandbox credentials